gyscos/cursive/CONTRIBUTING.md

 * Format your code with rustfmt.
 * Make sure all tests are passing - it's very easy to forget a backend!
 If you start a Pull Request, travis will check all backends for you.
 * Only use stable rust features.
 This library should compile on rust stable.
+* Do one thing at a time.
+Split a large change into a series of smaller, standalone changes.
+Don't start a refactor while adding a feature.